DeltaRCM/DeltaMetrics/docs/source/reference/utils/index.rst

 Utility functions
 *********************************

-The package has some more miscellaneous functions and utilities that are made publically available.
+The package has some more miscellaneous functions and utilities that are made publicly available.

 The functions are defined in ``deltametrics.utils``.